skrusche63/spark-elastic/README.md

 ```

-#### <a name="2.1"></a> Count-Min Sketch and Streaming
+#### <a name="2.1"></a> Most Frequent Items from Streams

 Using the architecture as illustrated above not only enables to apply Spark to data streams.
-It also open real-time streams to other data processing libraries such as [Algebird](https://github.com/twitter/algebird) from
+It also opens real-time streams to other data processing libraries such as [Algebird](https://github.com/twitter/algebird) from
 Twitter.

 Algebird brings, as the name indicates, algebraic algorithms to streaming data.
 An important representative is [Count-Min Sketch](http://en.wikipedia.org/wiki/Count%E2%80%93min_sketch) which enables to compute the most